At first glance, Cashback Research looks like a legit survey site that is free to join.

-You have to have earned $30 before you can request a payout.
-This is a very high payout threshold for a survey site, and I prefer when it is a lot lower.
-Most sites have a payout threshold between $5-$15, which is fair.
-But $30 is too high in my opinion – especially when it is a site like Cashback Research where it can take a long time to get to that threshold.
+So $30 is too high in my opinion – especially when it is a site like Cashback Research where it can take a long time to get to that threshold.
 As I mentioned above, you also need to have achieved 10 payouts to become a platinum member.
-That will take a long time with a payout threshold this high.
+That will take a long time with a payout threshold this high and so few opportunities.

 How much money can you make?

 In general, paid surveys is not something that will make you rich, but it can make you some nice extra money.
-I would say that there are however sites that are a lot better and give better and more opportunities than Cashback Research and without all the spam.
+I would say that there are however sites that are a lot better and give better and more opportunities than Cashback Research.